How to Quit Heroin

 What is Heroin?

-How to Quit Heroin And Why You ShouldHeroin is a chemical depressant, meaning it suppresses the function of the nervous system.
+Heroin is a chemical depressant, meaning it suppresses the function of the nervous system.
 Heroin produces sedation, muscle relaxation, respratory depression, pain relief, and, if administerd through intravaneous injection, feelings of euphoria.
 It is derived from the morphine alkaloid in opium poppies.
-Users use heroin by injecting it in their veins with a syringe, "freebasing" it by smoking the white powder, or snorting it, causing the heroin to be absorbed through the thin tissue in the sinus cavity.
+Users take heroin by injecting it in their veins with a syringe, "freebasing" it by smoking the white powder, or snorting it, a method by which the heroin absorbed through the thin tissue in the sinus cavity.

 Signs of Heroin Use

-Heroin users and addicts show distinct signs when under the influence of heroin, the most obvious being:Man who needs to know how to quit heroin
+Heroin users and addicts show distinct signs when under the influence of heroin, the most obvious being:

-• Itching and scratching of the skin
+• Itching and scratching at the skin

 • Flushing and rashes

-• Dry mouth, medically termed "xerostomia"
+• Dry mouth (medically termed "xerostomia")

 • Disorientation

-• "Track marks" - scars and bumps around major veins
+• Track marks (scars and bumps around major veins)

 If a loved one is showing signs of heroin use, please contact a heroin rehab center immediately for help.
-Learning how to quit heroin is important, but what is more important is the saftey of an individual plagued with this destructive physical addiction.
+Learning how to quit heroin is important, but what is more important is the safety of an individual plagued with this destructive physical addiction.

 Reasons to Quit Heroin

-• Fatal blood-borne disease contraction from non-sterile needle sharing like HIV and Hepatitis
+• Fatal blood-borne disease contraction from non-sterile needle sharing, like HIV and Hepatitis

 • Contraction of bacterial and fungal endocarditis